Signed, Sealed, Delivered

-In the world of popular music, it doesn’t get any bigger than Queen of Soul Aretha Franklin and former child prodigy “Little” Stevie Wonder.
+In the world of popular music, it doesn’t get any bigger than Queen of Soul Aretha Franklin and child prodigy-turned-superstar “Little” Stevie Wonder.

-Again teaming with the WAAPA Gospel Choir following the sold out George Michael tribute Faith & Freedom in 2017, they reunite at the Astor Theatre on May 31, 2018 to perform the work of not one but both these legends of soul, pop and R&B.
+Teaming up with the WAAPA Gospel Choir for a second time following the sold out George Michael tribute Faith & Freedom in 2017, they reunite at the Astor Theatre to perform the work of not one but both of these legends of soul, pop, funk and R&B.

-Expect expressive emotional arrangements unlike any soul orchestration you know as Perth Symphony strings, rhythm section and horns replace the traditional ‘band’ using strings as the foundation, giving orchestral musicians their chance to put the soul into the sound, with original charts written by WA award winner Johannes Luebbers and conducted by PSO’s own Jessica Gethin.
+Get ready to be dancing in the aisles – gospel style – and expect arrangements unlike any soul orchestration you know.
+Perth Symphony strings, rhythm section and horns will replace the traditional ‘band’ using strings as a foundation, giving orchestral musicians their chance to put the soul into the sound, with original charts written by Adrian Kelly, Johannes Luebbers and Jared Yapp, and conducted by PSO’s own Jessica Gethin.

 Further, it is set to show the full range and might of the WAAPA Gospel Choir as they cover popular music’s most iconic male and female voices – freakish talents taken on by WA’s own freakishly talented singers.

 Franklin’s staggering run of 20 number ones on the Billboard R&B Chart and pop hits such as Respect, Natural Woman, I Say a Little Prayer and Think are all the more powerful in light of the fact she had given birth to two children by the age of 14, and is a survivor of domestic violence.
-A registered Democrat, she made waves performing at Barrack Obama’s Presidential inauguration.
-The first ever female performer to be inducted into the Rock and Roll Hall of Fame in 1987, she is rated by Rolling Stone as the number one greatest singer of all time.
+She made waves performing at Barrack Obama’s Presidential inauguration, and she’s the first ever female performer to be inducted into the Rock and Roll Hall of Fame in 1987.
+She is rated by Rolling Stone as the number one greatest singer of all time.